About Us

 • We believe one of the first steps in ending the toxic cycle is for individuals to take responsibility for their legal obligations.
 Therefore, Neighbor 2 Neighbor does not provide a refuge from the law and does not tolerate illegal activities.

-• We place the safety of our volunteers as our first priority and do not tolerate threatening or intimidating behavior.
+• We place the safety of our staff as our first priority and do not tolerate threatening or intimidating behavior.

 • We believe in helping those who want to end their addictions.